 The Four Attachment Styles

-There is also a fourth attachment style, discovered by Mary Main, called disorganized attachment.
-People with disorganized attachment typically had caregivers that displayed frightening and inconsistent behaviours.
-The caregivers offered both comfort and fear, which is very confusing to a child.
+4. Disorganized Attachment: There is also a fourth attachment style, later named by Mary Main, called disorganized attachment.
+If you have a disorganized attachment style you typically had caregivers that displayed frightening and inconsistent behaviours.
+Your caregivers likely offered both comfort and fear, which was confusing.

-4. People with a disorganized attachment style use a variety of attachment behaviours in attempts to get their needs met, but do not have consistent coping mechanisms like the other three styles.
+If you have a disorganized attachment style you will use a variety of attachment behaviours in attempts to get your needs met, but you will not have consistent coping mechanisms like the other three styles.
 You will lack a coherent approach to relationships.
 On the one hand, you want to love and be loved.
 On the other hand, you will be afraid to let anyone in.

 Earned Secure Attachment